iiriis/STM32_F4-Baremetal/README.md

 ## Contents

-- Example of STM32 baremetal programs.
+- Setting up of STM32 for baremetal programs.
 - Scripts and configurations for building and flashing STM32 firmware.
 - Instructions for using OpenOCD
 - `launch.json` and `tasks.json` configurations for setting up debugging in VS Code.